Tutorials

 )

-Fig. 28 Cartesian lattice’s technological geometry resulting by framing the cells in a box that sligthly cuts the outmost ring of cells.
+Fig. 21 Technological geometry layout of the assembly resulting by framing the cells in a box that sligthly cuts the outmost ring of cells.

 A symmetry can be applied to the lattice’s geometry layout.
 For the specific